18 Top-Rated Midwest Vacations

 17. Branson, Missouri

 Branson, Missouri is probably best known for its abundance of live entertainment.
-It makes for an exciting getaway and a great family-friendly destination in the heart of the Ozarks.
+It makes for an exciting getaway and a great family-friendly destination in the heart of the Ozarks, with lots of pet-friendly hotels, so even the dog can come on vacation.
 Given the diversity of things to do in Branson, from outdoor excursions to live shows and attractions, you can split your time to get a well-rounded experience and flavor of the city.

 Branson has more than 100 live entertainment options that cater to all age ranges, from comedy and dinner shows to vocal concerts and guest appearances by world-class musicians.